 Gray hair has a reputation for looking dull, and unfortunately, it's earned.
 But it's not because gray hair is inherently lifeless — it's because of the structural characteristics that come with the loss of pigment.

 Pigmented hair has melanin granules packed inside each strand.
-Those granules help reflect light, giving hair its natural sheen.
+Those granules actually help reflect light, giving hair its natural sheen.
 When melanin disappears, that internal light-reflecting structure disappears with it.
-Without that, gray hair absorbs light rather than bouncing it back — which is why it can look flat, matte, or even slightly yellow over time.
+Without that, gray hair absorbs light rather than bouncing it back — which is why it can look flat, matte, or even a bit yellowish over time.

-The raised cuticle issue also plays a role here.
+The raised cuticle issue we discussed in the texture section also plays a big role here.
 Light reflects best off smooth, flat surfaces.
 A rough cuticle scatters light instead of reflecting it cleanly, which kills the shine.
-Add environmental exposure — UV rays, pollution, chlorine — and you've got hair working against the odds.
+Add environmental exposure — UV rays, pollution, chlorine — and you've got hair that's working against the odds every single day.

 More Breakage

 This one surprises people.
-You'd think hair is hair — it should behave the same regardless of color.
-But gray hair is genuinely more fragile.
+You'd think hair is hair — it should hold up the same way regardless of color.
+But gray hair is genuinely more fragile, and breakage is a legitimate concern worth addressing.

 A Less Polished Look

-One of the most common complaints about gray hair is that it doesn’t look as “put together” as it used to — even with the same effort.
+One of the most common complaints from people with gray hair is that it just doesn't look "put together" the way their colored hair used to — even with the same amount of effort.
+This is real, and it comes down to a few intersecting factors.

 Does Your Hair Texture Change When It Goes Gray?